arcus/education_fellows/reproducibility.md

 * Data that is not well described or labeled, or is stored in a "supplemental materials" page without context
 * Overly strict informed consent documents that prevent researchers from reusing their own data or sharing it with colleagues

-Survey results from a recent poll conducted by Arcus librarians and archivists (experts in data reusability) appear to indicate that CHOP researchers generally want to make their data reusable, but believe that regulatory, ethical, or technical constraints prevent them from doing so.
-Planning ahead for data reuse is an important part of experimental design, IRB interaction, subject consent, and documentation of data and methods.
+Survey results from a recent poll conducted by Arcus librarians and archivists (experts in data reusability) appear to indicate that CHOP researchers generally want to make their data reusable, but report (possibly incorrectly) that regulatory, ethical, or technical constraints prevent them from doing so.
+Planning ahead for data reuse is an important part of grant writing, experimental design, IRB interaction, subject consent, and documentation of data and methods.

 <div class = "hint">